Apprenticeships and Training

 An apprenticeship can be a great way to learn a new skill, achieve a qualification and get paid at the same time.
 Apprenticeships can be another way of achieving higher education without building up university debt as they are available from level 2 (GCSE) up to level 7 (Master’s Degree).

-Care leavers who choose to start an apprenticeship will receive a £1000 bursary to help with the transition into the workplace.
-Bursaries are paid once to each care leaver in the eligible age range (16-24yrs) starting an apprenticeship after 1st August 2018, via their training provider after they have been on the course for at least 60 days.
+Care leavers who choose to start an apprenticeship will receive a £3,000 bursary to help the transition into the workplace.
+This is paid by the training provider 90-days after the start of the apprenticeship and is paid in instalments.